mrismanaziz/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## A beekeeper was indicted after he confessed to years of stealing at work.
+They charged him with emBEEzlement